L-Kevin/sentiment_analysis/README.md

 ### DATA
-Due to difficulties of bypassing the 999 post limit with the base [Pushshift.io API](https://github.com/pushshift/api), the data was collected through the usage of [Pushshift Multithreading API Wrapper (PMAW)](https://pypi.org/project/pmaw/0.0.2/).
-Setting the limit to 10,000 posts, I was able to collect:
-- 10000 submissions from r/pcgaming
-- 5461 submissions from r/consoles

-Information was collected from 3 parameter tags:
-- 'subreddit' -- the name of the subreddit the post comes from
-- 'title' -- the title of the post
+- Sourced from [Stanford University](http://ai.stanford.edu/~amaas/data/sentiment/) -- collected of IMDB reviews
+- Training dataset consists of 25000 labeled reviews
+  - 12500 negative reviews (<= 4 ratings)
+  - 12500 positive reviews ()>=7 ratings )
+- Unsupervised (unlabeled) dataset of 50000 reviews
+  - inclusive of between 4-7 ratings
-- 'selftext' -- the text contents of the post
+- Originally in the form of 75000 .txt files:
+  - compiled into MS Excel Queries --> transformed & exported as UTF-8 .csv file

 ### METHODOLOGY
-- Data Cleaning
+- Data Wrangling
-    - label encoding 'subreddit' feature
-    - replaced null/\[deleted\]/\[removed\] posts
-    - combined 'title' and 'selftext' into one column: 'text'
+    - data manipulation to comma-separated-values
+    - review text cleaning
+      - (lowercase, removal of URL elements, retained letters only)
 - Experimental Data Analysis (EDA)
-    - additional text cleaning
-        - (lowercase, removal of URL elements, retained letters only)
-    - NLP vectorization to observe top 20 frequent words
+    - NLP count vectorization for most frequent words per sentiment
-        - Count Vectorization
+      - horizontal bar chart
-        - TF-IDF Vectorization
+      - word cloud
+    - character and word count distributions
+    - word2vec - top 30 similar words to bad/good
 - Modeling Training & Implementation
-    - custom stop words list created for tuning
+    - 3 models
-    - initial observation of Logistic Regression
+      - Logistic Regression (LogReg)
-    - model selection based on cross-validation scores of various models
-    - top 2 models chosen after hypertuning selected models
-- Feature Importances
-    - based on top 2 models selected
+      - Convolutional Neural Network (CNN)
+      - Bidirectional Autoregressive Tranformer (BART)

 **Data Cleaning:**
 <br>The feature 'selftext' was the only one that had missing values.
 This was due to the post being an image-only post without any text.
 Removing these posts was not the option as the title of the posts still contained useful information.
 Therefore, all null posts along with all posts that only had "[deleted]" or "[removed]" were filled with a blank space.